List of Interstate Highways in New Jersey

 There are ten Interstate Highways in New Jersey, including four primary routes and six auxiliary routes.
 The longest of these is Interstate 95 (I-95), which runs for 89.22 mi from Florence Township to Fort Lee.
-The shortest Interstate in New Jersey is I-278, which runs for 2 mi from Linden to Elizabeth.
+The shortest Interstate in New Jersey is I-278, which runs for 2 mi from Linden to Elizabeth before crossing into Staten Island, New York.